Tom Holland (author): Novels

-Holland's last novel to date departed from the supernatural genre.
-The Bone Hunter (1999) is a thriller, set in the United States, about the rivalry between two 19th-century paleontologists around whom people begin dying.
+Holland's last novel to-date departed from the supernatural genre.
+The Bone Hunter (1999) is a thriller, set in the United States, about the rivalry between two 19th-century palaeontologists around whom people begin dying.

 Historical non-fiction books

-While doing research for The Bone Hunter, Holland read From Alexander to Actium by historian Peter Green and his childhood passion for ancient history and civilisations was reignited.
-He gave up writing fiction and turned to writing history.
+Holland's interest in history was renewed after reading From Alexander to Actium by the historian Peter Green, as research for The Bone Hunter.
+Despite having no formal qualifications in either classics or history, he gave up writing fiction and turned to writing history.

 His first book of history, Rubicon: The Last Years of the Roman Republic, was published in 2003 and garnered positive reviews.
 It was called "gripping and hugely entertaining" by The Sunday Times, "informative, balanced and accessible" by BookPage, and "a model of exactly how a popular history of the classical world should be written" by The Guardian.
 Rubicon won the 2004 Hessell-Tiltman Prize, awarded to the best work of non-fiction of historical content.
+But the book also received reviews of a more negative tone, for example from Professor Ronald J. Weber of the University of Texas:

-Persian Fire: The First World Empire and the Battle for the West (2005) is an account of the 5th-century B.C.
-Greco-Persian Wars.
-It was reviewed positively by Paul Cartledge, a professor of Greek history at Cambridge University, for The Independent: "If Persian Fire does not win the Samuel Johnson Prize, there is no justice in this world."
-Writing in The Sunday Telegraph, historian Dominic Sandbrook called it "riveting" and praised the "enormous strengths" of the author.
+Persian Fire (2005) is an account of the 5th-century B.C.
+Graeco-Persian Wars.
+It was reviewed positively by Paul Cartledge, a professor of Greek history at Cambridge, for The Independent: "If Persian Fire does not win the Samuel Johnson Prize, there is no justice in this world."
+Writing in The Sunday Telegraph, the historian Dominic Sandbrook called it "riveting" and praised the "enormous strengths" of the author.
 It won the Anglo-Hellenic League's 2006 Runciman Award.